 - Feature ‘Top N planner’ that minimizes single-threaded run-to-run variations

 - Support for building AOCL-FFTW library on Windows

 - GCC compilation support for AMD processors based on the AMD “Zen3” core architecture

-The package containing AMD FFTW Library binaries which include optimizations for the AMD EPYC™ processor family and documentation are available in the Downloads section below.
+The packages containing AOCL-FFTW binaries, examples and documentation are available in the Downloads section below.

 Source code for AOCL-FFTW is available on GitHub (https://github.com/amd/amd-fftw).